Gilbert and Sullivan: Legacy and assessment

 Because of the unusual success of the operas, the D'Oyly Carte Opera Company were able, from the start, to license the works to other professional companies, such as the J. C. Williamson Gilbert and Sullivan Opera Company, and to amateur troupes.
-For almost a century, until the British copyrights expired at the end of 1961, and even afterwards, the D'Oyly Carte Opera Company influenced productions of the operas worldwide, creating a "performing tradition" for most of the operas that is still referred to today by many directors, both amateur and professional.
+For almost a century, until the British copyrights expired at the end of 1961, and even afterwards, the D'Oyly Carte Opera Company influenced productions of the operas worldwide, creating a "performing tradition" for most of the operas that is still incorporated by many directors, both amateur and professional.
 Indeed, Gilbert, Sullivan and Carte had an important influence on amateur theatre.
 Cellier and Bridgeman wrote in 1914 that, prior to the creation of the Savoy operas, amateur actors were treated with contempt by professionals.
 After the formation of amateur Gilbert and Sullivan companies in the 1880s licensed to perform the operas, professionals recognised that the amateur performing groups "support the culture of music and the drama.
 They are now accepted as useful training schools for the legitimate stage, and from the volunteer ranks have sprung many present-day favourites."
 Cellier and Bridgeman attributed the rise in quality and reputation of the amateur groups largely to "the popularity of, and infectious craze for performing, the Gilbert and Sullivan operas".
 The National Operatic and Dramatic Association (NODA) was founded in 1899.
 It reported, in 1914, that nearly 200 British troupes were performing Gilbert and Sullivan that year, constituting most of the amateur companies in the country (this figure included only the societies that were members of NODA).
 The association further reported that almost 1,000 performances of the Savoy operas had been given in Britain that year, many of them to benefit charities.
 Cellier and Bridgeman noted that strong amateur groups were performing the operas in places as far away as New Zealand.
 In the U.S., and elsewhere where British copyrights on the operas were not enforced, both professional and amateur companies performed the works throughout the 20th century – the Internet Broadway Database counts about 150 productions on Broadway alone from 1900 to 1960.
-The Savoy Company, an amateur group formed in 1901 in Philadelphia, continues to perform today.
+The Savoy Company, an amateur group formed in 1901 in Philadelphia, continues to perform the operas.
 In 1948, Life magazine reported that about 5,000 performances of Gilbert and Sullivan operas were given annually in the US, exceeding the number of performances of Shakespeare plays.